Joan Baez: Bob Dylan

 Baez toured with Dylan as a performer on his Rolling Thunder Revue in 1975–76.
 She sang four songs with Dylan on the live album of the tour, The Bootleg Series Vol. 5: Bob Dylan Live 1975, The Rolling Thunder Revue, released in 2002.
 Baez appeared with Dylan in the one-hour TV special Hard Rain, filmed at Fort Collins, Colorado, in May 1976.
 Baez also starred as 'The Woman in White' in the film Renaldo and Clara (1978), directed by Bob Dylan and filmed during the Rolling Thunder Revue.
 They performed together at the Peace Sunday anti-nuke concert in 1982.
 Dylan and Baez toured together again in 1984 along with Carlos Santana.
 Baez discussed her relationship with Dylan in Martin Scorsese's documentary film No Direction Home (2005), and in the PBS American Masters biography of Baez, How Sweet the Sound (2009).

 Baez wrote and composed at least three songs that were specifically about Dylan.
 In "To Bobby", written in 1972, she urged Dylan to return to political activism, while in "Diamonds & Rust", the title track from her 1975 album, she revisited her feelings for him in warm, yet direct terms.
 "Winds of the Old Days", also on the Diamonds & Rust album, is a bittersweet reminiscence about her time with "Bobby".
 The references to Baez in Dylan's songs are far less clear.
 Baez herself has suggested that she was the subject of both "Visions of Johanna" and "Mama, You Been on My Mind", although the latter was more likely about his relationship with Suze Rotolo.
+Dylan's "To Ramona" is potentially also about Baez.
+In the liner notes of his 1985 compilation album Biograph, Dylan stated that the song was "pretty literal.
+That was just somebody I knew"; and in her 1987 biography And A Voice To Sing With, Baez wrote about how Dylan would call her "Ramona".
 Baez implied when speaking about the connection to "Diamonds and Rust" that "Lily, Rosemary and the Jack of Hearts" is, at least in part, a metaphor for Dylan's view of his relationship with her.
 As for "Like A Rolling Stone", "Visions of Johanna", "She Belongs to Me", and other songs alleged to have been written about Baez, neither Dylan nor biographers such as Clinton Heylin and Michael Gray have had anything definitive to say either way regarding the subject of these songs.

+Baez's relationship with Dylan was also referenced in the 2024 film A Complete Unknown.